 Historically, most electricity generated in Albania has been produced by hydropower (almost 95 %), although increased demand has led to regular power shortages.
-The bad news is that climate change will likely have an adverse effect on hydropower, reducing average electricity output from Albania’s hydropower plants by up to 15 %.
-This is one reason why it is important for the Government to diversify its energy supply and promote other forms of renewable energy – such as solar energy and biomass energy.
-Over 25 % of energy consumed in Albania is imported, and the Government is working to reduce dependence on energy imports
+The bad news is that climate change will likely harm hydropower, reducing average electricity output from Albania’s hydropower plants by up to 15 %.
+This is one reason why the Government needs to diversify its energy supply and promote other renewable energy forms – such as solar energy and biomass energy.
+Over 25 % of Albania's energy is imported, and the Government is working to reduce dependence on energy imports.

 Statkraft plans its first floating solar plant in Albania was announced in January 2019.
 Norway’s state-owned hydropower and wind company intends to deploy a 2 MW floating installation at its 72 MW hydropower plant in Albania’s Elbasan district.
 The renewable energy law passed in Albania in July 2013 and the Law No.7 for Promotion of the Use of Energy from Renewable Energy Sources passed in November 2017 pay specific attention to requirements for promoting solar energy in the country.
-The new law not only covers solar energy, but will help to promote the use of technologies and innovations for generating electricity from renewable energy sources in general.
+The new law covers solar energy and will help promote the use of technologies and innovations for generating electricity from renewable energy sources in general.

-Due to its climate, the high intensity of solar radiation and its relatively long duration, Albania has favorable conditions for development of solar energy.
+Due to its climate, the high intensity of solar radiation, and its relatively long duration, Albania has favourable solar energy development conditions.
 Albania’s solar radiation is calculated to more than 1,500 kWh/m2/yr.
 The average daily solar radiation is about 4.1kWh/m2, reaching more than 4.6kWh/m2 in the south-western part of the country.
-The country has on average about 2,400 hours duration of sunshine per year, 2,500 hours in the western part and a record of about 2,850 hours in certain locations
+The country has about 2,400 hours duration of sunshine per year, 2,500 hours in the western part and a record of about 2,850 hours in certain locations.

-Solar power in Albania is widely available, but solar photovoltaic market in the country is not yet developed.
-However, the situation shall start to change since 2019 in favor of the solar photovoltaic power.
+In Albania, solar power is widely available, but the solar photovoltaic market in the country is not yet developed.
+However, the situation shall start to change since 2019 in favour of solar photovoltaic power.

 About Renewable Market Watch™